aa2198/schoolrepo/readme.md

-#LearningGit
+#L earningGit

-#What is this repository?
+# What is this repository?

 ♦ A place for me to push and pull useless files

 ♦ A way for me to learn how to use git and github

 ♦ A repository that is completely useless for everyone else.

 ## But why?